Alluxio/alluxio/docs/en/index.md

 storage systems.
 Users can run Alluxio using its standalone cluster mode, for example on Amazon EC2, Google Cloud, or launch Alluxio with Apache Mesos or Apache Yarn.

 Alluxio is Hadoop compatible.
-This means that existing Spark and MapReduce programs can run on top of Alluxio without any code changes.
-The project is open source ([Apache License 2.0](https://github.com/alluxio/alluxio/blob/master/LICENSE)) and is deployed at multiple companies.
+Existing data analytics applications, such as Spark and MapReduce programs, can run on top of Alluxio without any code change.
+The project is open source under [Apache License 2.0](https://github.com/alluxio/alluxio/blob/master/LICENSE) and is deployed at many companies.
 It is one of the fastest growing open source projects.
-With less than three years of open source history, Alluxio has attracted more than [300 contributors](https://github.com/alluxio/alluxio/graphs/contributors) from over 100 institutions, including [Alibaba](http://www.alibaba.com), [Alluxio](http://www.alluxio.com/),
+With three years of open source history, Alluxio has attracted more than [300 contributors](https://github.com/alluxio/alluxio/graphs/contributors) from over 100 institutions, including [Alibaba](http://www.alibaba.com), [Alluxio](http://www.alluxio.com/),